bschulz81/robustregression/README.md

 If the variable $WITH_TESTAPP is set, a c++ test application is compiled and put in an /output directory.

 The library also ships with a Python module.
-By default, the CMake variable $With_Python is ON and a Python module will be generated in addition to a c++ library.
+By default, the CMake variable $With_Python is ON and a Python module will be generated in addition to a c++ library and copied into the /output directory.

 If $WITH_TESTAPP and $With_Python are set to ON, which is the default, then a Python test application will be generated and compiled into the /output directory.

-By compiling with CMake, the Python module is, just compiled into the /output directory.
+By compiling with CMake, the Python module is just compiled into the /output directory.
 It is not installed in a path for system libraries or python packages.
 So if one wants to use the Python module, one has either a) to write the script in the same folder where the module is, or b) load it by pointing Python to the explicit path of the module, or c) copy the module to a place where Python can find it.

-If one does not want the Python module to be compiled, one may set the cmake variable With_Python to OFF.
+If one does not want the Python module to be compiled, one may set the cmake variable $With_Python to OFF.

 ## Installing with PIP (This option is mostly for Windows since Linux distributions have their own package managers)